zhol0777/minilabaen/README.md

 * SW43 needs to be flipped to north facing, to prevent interference with bottom right tray mount point.
 * some mount points are excluded due to interference with components or switches
   * one of the mount points on the 3U bar cannot be screwed in since it is in the same location as the 3u stabilizer. the best way to deal with this is to use GMK 3U bars, which contain stems for 2U stabilizers as well.
-* has not been tested at all. mounting holes and usb port may be slightly off. hopefully the tray mount plate is fine

 have fun!